 If you want to immigrate from Australia to Italy on a permanent basis, you should first verify the types of visas you can obtain and you must also make sure that you will have a residence permit, which gives you the right to live here.
-After living here for several years, you can apply for a permanent residence permit.
+After living here for several years, you can apply for a residence permit in Italy.

 When moving here, you should also decide on the Italian region in which you want to live, if you are not bound by a certain place due to an employment contract or other obligation.
 Generally, foreigners will choose large Italian cities, such as Rome or Milan, but the Amalfi Coast is also very popular.
 Another aspect that you should check refers to the services of international removalists, who can help you relocate your goods to Italy.

 If you have children, you must also verify the requirements for enrollment in Italian schools (public or private).
 Lastly, you should also address to an Italian lawyer if you want to purchase a property.
 With regards to your residency, our immigration lawyers in Italy can provide in-depth legal advice and legal representation.

 Yes, Italy is one of the European countries which provides the Working Holiday Program, through which young foreigners can visit the country and can also enter a work activity for a limited period of time.
 In order to participate in this program as an Australian, one has to apply for the visa for Italy from Australia.
 After obtaining the document, the person immigrating to Italy is personally responsible to apply for a residence permit.
 Below, you can find out some of the basics of this visa type: